Ha-Tek/Python-projects/README.md

 # 4. Pyomo with solvers GLPK and IPOPT
-- Pyomo is a Python-based open-source software package that supports a diverse set of optimization capabilities for formulating, solving, and analyzing optimization models.
+- Pyomo is a Python-based open-source software package that supports a diverse set of optimization capabilities for formulating, solving, and analyzing optimization models (framework for linear and nonlinear programming with many potential libraries).
 Refer http://www.pyomo.org

 - The GLPK (GNU Linear Programming Kit) package is intended for solving large-scale linear programming (LP), mixed integer programming (MIP), and other related problems.
 It is a set of routines written in ANSI C and organized in the form of a callable library.
 Refer https://www.gnu.org/software/glpk/
 - If you don’t have acadeic license, it is better to use this solver inside Pyomo.
 See the installation page: https://ports.macports.org/port/glpk/